The Autobiography of an Ex-Colored Man: Time with the Rich White Gentleman

-The lynching
+The Lynching

 Just as the Ex-Colored Man began to work on his music in the South, he witnessed the lynching of a black man.
 The crowd wanted to hang the man but burned him instead.
 The Ex-Colored Man narrates in detail what he saw, "He squirmed, he withered, strained at his chains, then gave out cries and groans that I shall always hear."
 The narrator is horrified by the extent of this violent racism played out in the town square.
 He continues, "The cries and groans were choked off by the fire and smoke; but his eyes, bulging from their sockets, rolled from side to side, appealing in vain for help."
 The scene that day stuck vividly in his mind and burned a sharp image in his brain.
 He finishes with, "Some of the crowd yelled and cheered, others seemed appalled at what they had done, and there were those who turned away sickened at sight.
 I was fixed to the spot where I stood powerless to take my eyes from what I did not want to see".

-Many critics believe that Johnson wrote this scene to heighten awareness of and opposition to lynchings.
-The turn of the century was the peak of lynchings conducted against blacks, mostly in the South, in the period when southern states disfranchised blacks through new constitutions and practices such as poll taxes, literacy tests, grandfather clauses and white primaries.
-Michael Berube writes, "there is no question that Johnson wrote the book, in large part, to try to stem the tide of lynchings sweeping the nation."

 After the lynching, the Ex-Colored Man decides to "pass" as white.
 He gives up his dream of making music to glorify his race and thinks he does not want to be "identified with people that could with impunity be treated worse than animals," or with people who could treat other humans that way.
 He simply wishes to remain neutral.
 The Ex-Colored Man declares that he "would neither disclaim the black race nor claim the white race."